tidymodels/tidymodels.org/learn/work/bayes-opt/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - kernlab
+  - themis
+  - future
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: kernlab, modeldata, themis, and tidymodels.
+To use code in this article,  you will need to install the following packages: future, kernlab, themis, and tidymodels.

 Many of the examples for model tuning focus on [grid search](/learn/work/tune-svm/).
 For that method, all the candidate tuning parameter combinations are defined prior to evaluation.
 Alternatively, _iterative search_ can be used to analyze the existing tuning parameter results and then _predict_ which tuning parameters to try next.